JozefStefanInstitute/ew-shopp-public/analytics/server/README.md

 ### Predictions with features (POST /predict)

 Send features to the prediction server and get predictions.
-Firstly [retrieve scheme](#scheme-of-the-feature-space-get-schema) of the model's feature store, to properly define request's records.
+Firstly, [retrieve scheme](#scheme-of-the-feature-space-get-schema) of the model's feature store, to define the request's records correctly.

 #### Parameters